wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 ## [Interwiki Links](https://www.mediawiki.org/wiki/Manual:Interwiki)

 Interwiki links are links to pages of other projects, using a prefixed internal link style.
-Interwiki links make it possible to link to pages of (e.g.) Wikipedia, Wikibooks, Wikinews etc. or to your wiki-project in different languages.
+Interwiki links make it possible to link to pages of e.g. Wikipedia, Wikibooks, Wikinews etc. or to your wiki-project in different languages.
+Interwiki links to pages referring to the same concept across wikis can be centrally stored on a Wikibase Repository by using [Sitelinks](#sitelink).

 ## [Item](https://www.wikidata.org/wiki/Help:Items)